darrynten/pilot-live-php/README.md

 This will be a 100% fully unit tested and (mostly) fully featured unofficial PHP client for PilotLive

+You will eventually be able to install with:

 ```bash
 composer require darrynten/pilot-live-php
 ```